 - Access controls: We carefully manage both staff and healthcare provider access to our systems and data, using user validation and access control systems

 We retain health information only for as long as we have a lawful purpose to use it.
 We are a health agency, and this means we must retain health information for at least 10 years after our last contact with you.
 We securely destroy health information we no longer have a lawful purpose to use.

-Making sure it’s accurate
+Making sure it is accurate

 Canterbury SCL takes all reasonable steps to ensure that the health information we collect, use and disclose is accurate, complete and up to date.
 However, we also rely on the people who give information to us – including you and your healthcare provider – to ensure that it is accurate.
 For this reason, we need you to:

-- let us know if there are any errors in your health information
+- Let us know if there are any errors in your health information

-- keep us updated on any changes to your contact details or healthcare provider
+- Keep us updated on any changes to your contact details or healthcare provider